structurizr/structurizr.github.io/commands/03-server/01-pricing.md

 - Licenses are billed annually.
 - Support is available via the [GitHub issue tracker](https://github.com/structurizr/structurizr/issues).

+## Trial period

+No trial license key is required - a trial period of 30 days is granted to you after starting the Structurizr server for the first time from the prebuilt binaries, after which you will be required to discontinue use or purchase a license.

+## Purchasing

 Please contact [hello@structurizr.com](mailto:hello@structurizr.com) for a quote or to purchase a license, with the following information:

 - License size: small, medium, large, or enterprise (and number of users).